 The following forms are to be completed in their entirety and brought to camp.
-It is MANDANTORY these forms be completed, with all required signatures, and presented prior to arrival at camp (no later than June 5, 2018).
+It is MANDANTORY these forms be completed, with all required signatures, and presented prior to unloading the horse at camp.
 Failure to do so will result in campers not being accepted at camp during check-in.